June 5, 2026

 We will meet at 9:00 AM at the Kahuku gate at Kahuku Rd (mauka) located between 71mm & 70mm and park near the restroom to carpool to the trailhead.

 Those wishing to carpool from Kailua-Kona can meet at 7:30 a.m. at Keauhou Shopping Center in Keauhou across from Long’s and depart no later than 7:45 a.m.
-Their will not be a hike leader at this location.
+There will not be a hike leader at this location.
 Please park well away from the businesses.
 Visitors as well as residents are welcome to participate — there is no charge.
 Carpoolers are encouraged to contribute toward gasoline costs.

 If you plan to carpool use the following contact info to let me know you are interested and I will ask if there are other hikers in your location.

-For additional information, please phone Kathleen at 557-9246 or at konahikingclub@gmail.com
+For additional information, please phone Kathleen at 808-557-9246 or at konahikingclub@gmail.com

 PLEASE NOTE: All members are welcome to bring guests or pass on information about our hikes to other hikers.
 However, if you do so, PLEASE make sure that you direct them to http://konahikingclub.com to review the hike announcement and description.
 We want to make sure that everyone is prepared for the specific hike we are doing that day, whether we’re facing mud, heat, cold, steep trails, rocky trails, high altitude, exceptionally long distances, etc. Mahalo for helping us keep everyone safe!

-On Saturday, June 17, the Kona Hiking Club will hike the beginning section of the Mauna Loa Trail.
+On Saturday, July 19, the Kona Hiking Club will hike the beginning section of the Mauna Loa Trail.

 We will meet at 9:00 a.m. at Kipuka Puaulu (Bird Park), located 1.5 miles up Mauna Loa Road, just past the tree molds.
 Mauna Loa Road is on the mauka side of highway 11, between mile markers 30 and 31.
 Park near the Bird Park Trailhead and we will carpool from there to the Mauna Loa Trailhead/Lookout at 6,650 feet elevation (about 13 miles up the Mauna Loa Scenic Road), as parking is limited.
 Be prepared to either provide a carpool or ride in another vehicle.